dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_5.md

 For both types of system, we know what the completion is (simple regular expressions, and nested graphs), but both types of systems are not flat.

 #### Example

+_We are using transfer net for illustration purpose.
+The ideal KM Tree does not always work on transfer nets because the completion is not strong-stric monotonic.
+But it works on this example._

 Let us look at the following transfer net:
 ```